TheresAFewConors/Sooty/README.md

 #### Version 1.2 - The Phishing Update
   - ~~Add Ability to extract email addresses and URL's from mail.~~ Edit: Added
-  - Correlate emails and URL's to see if they have been reported for phishing (PhishTank)
+  - ~~Correlate emails and URL's to see if they have been reported for phishing~~ Edit: Added
   - Scan email attachments for malicious content, macros, files, scan hashes, etc.

 #### Version 1.3 - The Case Update